Justin McKay

-Justin McKay is an American college baseball coach and former Outfielder & Pitcher.
+Justin McKay is an American college baseball coach and former outfielder and pitcher.
 McKay was the Interim Head Baseball Coach of the NCAA Division I Fairleigh Dickinson Knights baseball team during the 2018-2019 year before retiring after the season.

 Playing career

 McKay attended American High School in Fremont, California and Shaker High School in Latham, New York.
 McKay then enrolled at Briarcliffe College, to play college baseball for the nationally ranked Division I NJCAA Briarcliffe College Seahawks baseball team.
-He served as Team Captain (sports) of the 2006 USCAA National Championship team.
+He served as team captain of the 2006 USCAA National Championship team.